 Condition 2: Upper Tail ≤ Total Range × 0.20

-In plain English: the bullish body must cover at least half the bar’s range, and the close must sit in the top 20% of that range.
+The body needs to cover at least half the bar’s range.
+The close needs to be in the top 20% of that range.

 import pandas as pd